COMPETENCE; MAINTAINING CLIENTS;

 order alone may justify disbarment.
 Matthews v.
 Virginia State Bar, 231 Va.
 306, 343 S.E.2d 79

 (1986).
-Such conduct may also evidence that an attorney is unfit to practice law under Rule 8.4 (c).
+Such conduct may also reflect adversely on the lawyer’s fitness to practice law under Rule 8.4 (c).

 5. Failure to Perform Under Third Party Entrustment